torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

 	    under the resilient hashing algorithm.

-When weights of next hops in a group are altered, it may be possible to choose a subset of buckets that are currently not used for forwarding traffic, and use those to satisfy the new next-hop distribution demands, keeping the "busy" buckets intact.
+When weights of next hops in a group are altered, it may be possible to choose a subset of buckets that are currently analt used for forwarding traffic, and use those to satisfy the new next-hop distribution demands, keeping the "busy" buckets intact.
 This way, established flows are ideally kept being forwarded to the same endpoints through the same paths as before